-The NERC Centre for Doctoral Training (CDT) in Oil & Gas is a collaboration of 7 core academic partners (Aberdeen, Durham, Heriot-Watt, Imperial College London, Manchester and Oxford universities and the British Geological Survey), 12 associate academic partners (the universities of Birmingham, Cardiff, Dundee, Exeter (Camborne), Glasgow, Keele, Newcastle, Nottingham, Royal Holloway, Southampton and Strathclyde and the National Oceanography Centre), 9 core industry sponsors (BP, Cairn Energy, ConocoPhilips, E.On, OMV, Shell, Statoil, Total and Woodside Energy) and 5 associate industry sponsors providing support 'in kind', Halliburton/Neftex, Nautilus, PGS, Schlumberger and Spectrum.
+The NERC Centre for Doctoral Training (CDT) in Oil & Gas is a collaboration of 6 core academic partners (Aberdeen, Durham, Heriot-Watt, Imperial College London and Manchester universities and the British Geological Survey), 11 associate academic partners (the universities of Birmingham, Cardiff, Dundee, Exeter (Camborne), Keele, Newcastle, Nottingham, Oxford, Royal Holloway, Southampton and Strathclyde) and 8 core industry sponsors (BP, Cairn Energy, ConocoPhillips, Equinor, ExxonMobil, Shell, Total and Verus Petroleum) and 6 associate industry sponsors providing support 'in kind' (GeoTeric, Halliburton/Neftex, Nautilus (RPS Training), PGS, Schlumberger, Spectrum and TRACS International).

-The Centre was awarded and established in 2013 with the aim of training the next generation of geoscientific and environmental researchers in oil and gas, providing them over their studentship with a total of 20 weeks’ joint training delivered by academic, governmental and industry experts from the Earth, Environment and Applied Business sectors.
-There is also an annual graduate school conference at which students will present their results and showcase the best academic research in oil and gas to the industry, government and academic peers.
+The Centre was initially awarded 3 annual entry cohorts in 2013 and was established with the aim of training the next generation of geoscientific and environmental researchers in oil and gas, providing them over their studentship with a total of 20 weeks’ joint training delivered by academic, governmental and industry experts from the Earth, Environment and Applied Business sectors.
+There is also an annual graduate school conference at which students present their results and showcase the best academic research in oil and gas to the industry, government and academic peers.

 Research is focussed on four areas:

 - Extending the Life of Mature Basins (e.g. North Sea)

 - Unconventional Oil & Gas Resources